MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/use-NDI-in-meetings.md

   NDI® technology is limited to a local network and should only be considered a part of the production workflow, not a broadcast solution.

 - SDI has been used in broadcast productions since 1989 and is supported on most legacy studio hardware devices.
 Hardware devices from AJA Video Systems and Blackmagic Design  provide connectivity to legacy broadcast devices that use SDI.
+**SHOULD WE MENTION AJA and Blackmagic**?

 NDI® and SDI technology is supported in all locales.

 Access to using NDI and SDI is determined by the meeting policy for the user attempting to activate the feature.
-For the most secure solution, do not turn on the local streaming parameter as a global setting.
+For the most secure solution, do not turn on local streaming parameter as a global setting.

 ## Enable broadcast features